pywebdesign/json_column/README.md

+#JsonColumn
-#Simple Json column with validation for rails and PostgreSQL Json/Jsonb field
+A simple Json column with validation for rails and PostgreSQL Json/Jsonb field

 ##What is a JsonColumn